dedis/popstellar/fe2-android/docs/README.md

 constructed.
 You can see this usage in [SettingsActivity](https://github.com/dedis/popstellar/blob/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/ui/settings/SettingsActivity.java)

 ## Persistence

 Currently all the repositories store their state in a persistent way.
 The storage system used leverages the [Room library](https://developer.android.com/training/data-storage/room), which is essentialy a SQL-Lite efficient implementation.
-In the folder [database](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository/database) you can find for each repository its Entities (they represent the SQL tables used) and its `DAO`s (they represent the interface to query such tables).
-One of the most important things is to perform the database operations in an asynchronous fashion and preferably using an I/O thread.
-This is easily possible thanks to the support for `RxJava2` by the `Room` library.
-However, having asynchronous queries is not always possible, so very few queries are performed on the main thread but this approach should be as limited as possible.
+In the folder [database](https://github.com/dedis/popstellar/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/repository/database) you can find for each repository its [Entities](https://developer.android.com/training/data-storage/room/defining-data) and its [DAOs](https://developer.android.com/training/data-storage/room/accessing-data).

+One of the most important things to keep in mind is to perform the database operations in an asynchronous fashion and preferably using an I/O thread.
+This is easily possible thanks to the support for `RxJava2` by the `Room` library, such that the methods in the DAOs could return a `Completable` or a `Single`.
+However, having asynchronous queries is not always possible, in fact very few queries are performed on the main thread but this approach should be as limited as possible.

-There's no a common behaviour of storing and retrieving the persistent state, so here's the details:
+There's no a default behaviour of storing and retrieving the persistent state of a repository, so here's more details:
-- The core information (wallet seed for now) is stored into the disk every time that the `HomeActivity` is stopped and retrieved every time it's resumed.
+- The wallet seed is stored into the disk every time that the `HomeActivity` is stopped and retrieved every time it's resumed.
-- The subscriptions and server address are saved by LAO id, thus when the user launches a `LaoActivity` they're restored for that LAO only, and stored when such activity pauses.
+- The subscriptions and server address are saved by LAO id, thus when the user creates a `LaoActivity` they're restored for that LAO only, and stored when such activity pauses (that should be done when the activity stops but due to a bug the subscriptions are empty at `onStop()`, so for now it's done at `onPause()`).
-- The `MessageRepository`, since it's the biggest repository in terms of number of items stored, uses a `LRU`, which is loaded at the start of the application.
+- The `MessageRepository`, being the biggest repository in terms of number of items stored, uses a `LRU` cache, which is loaded at the start of the application.
 This cache works as virtualization of the underlying disk database to speed up the operations.
+The great majority of the messages don't need their content to be stored persistently, they just need their identifier to be stored, as to avoid reprocessing of the same message.
+This optimization can help reduce the total memory occupied and scale more efficiently.
 - The `LAORepository` loads all the disk state into the memory at the start of the application.
-This is because the list of LAOs shown in the home must be complete and retrieving only their name would be useless as the LAO is a quite light object, so it's worth to retrieve all of it in a lookup.
+This is because the list of LAOs shown in the home fragment must be complete.
+Also, retrieving only their name would be useless as the LAO is a quite light object (especially when it'll be decoupled from the remaining consensus feature), so it's worth to retrieve all of it in a lookup.
-- All the other repositories, which have states LAO-dependent (for each LAO have a different state) works in the following way: when the user clicks on a LAO or opens a given tabs within the LAO and the application needs to search data in the repository related to that LAO, then the state from disk is retrieved into the main memory.
+- All the other repositories (`RollCallRepository`, `ElectionRepository`, `MeetingRepository`, ...), which have LAO-dependent states (for each LAO they have a different state) work in the following way: when the user clicks on a LAO and opens a given tabs within the LAO which needs to display the data in a repository, that repository state is retrieved from the disk into the main memory and will be left there for the whole application lifecycle.

 ## Witnessing